intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Dataset Metamodel.md

 - **system** - the `system` dataset contains configuration data for the data management platform, including data needed for security, traceability, and data provenance.

-    It includes scripts and data for provisioning and commissioning devices.
+    It includes script parameters and configuration data for provisioning and commissioning devices.

-### Device Data (telemetry, status, events)
+### Device Data

 - **telemetry** - this is the sensor data sent from devices to applications about the monitored environment.
 This data is read-only and is sent in one of the following methods.